-Figure 2: GOOS framework (from https://goosocean.org/)
+Figure 2.
+GOOS framework (from https://goosocean.org/, last access: 19 March 2025).

 Despite these efforts, GOOS networks and data represent only a subset of the overall ocean data framework.
-While progress has been made in modernizing the WMO data exchange system-transitioning from the Global Telecommunication System (GTS) to WIS 2.0-by leveraging new web technologies and existing DAC/GDAC infrastructures, full data integration between OCG networks and national/regional initiatives has yet to be achieved.
+While progress has been made in modernizing the WMO data exchange system - transitioning from the Global Telecommunication System (GTS) to WIS 2.0 - by leveraging new web technologies and existing DAC/GDAC infrastructures, full data integration between OCG networks and national/regional initiatives has yet to be achieved.

-In this intricate and dispersed framework, integration services play a crucial role in harmonizing metadata, applying standardized data quality checks, and facilitating the integration of diverse datasets and models.
+In this intricate and dispersed framework, integration services play a crucial role in harmonizing metadata, applying standardized data quality checks, and facilitating the integration of diverse data sets and models.
 GOOS networks, guided by the OCG data strategy (O'Brien et al., 2024), are establishing global data nodes that progressively enhance overall data delivery while maintaining "GOOS quality" within the broader ocean data lake.
-Furthermore, the adoption of unified controlled vocabularies, common data models, and standardized transport formats ensures the seamless integration of real-time, near real-time (NRT), and delayed-mode (DM) observations into numerical models.
+Furthermore, the adoption of unified controlled vocabularies, common data models, and standardized transport formats ensures the seamless integration of real-time, near-real-time (NRT), and delayed-mode (DM) observations into numerical models.

-At the international level, various marine data integrators exist and Table 1 lists the most active.
-Some lead the way in adopting new standards and tools, while others take a more following approach.
+At the international level, various marine data integrators exist, and Table 1 lists the most active.
+Some lead the way in adopting new standards and tools, while others take the approach of following them.
 Europe, along with the US and Australia, is at the forefront of introducing new tools and standards.
-The following section outlines the European marine data integration landscape, which is shaped by three key initiatives: the Copernicus Marine Service (specifically, the In-Situ Thematic Assembly Centre), the European Marine Observation and Data Network (with a focus on physics), and the SeaDataNet network of National Oceanographic Data Centres, affiliated with the International Oceanographic Commission.
+The following section outlines the European marine data integration landscape, which is shaped by three key initiatives: the Copernicus Marine Service (specifically, the In Situ Thematic Assembly Centre); the European Marine Observation and Data Network (with a focus on physics); and the SeaDataNet network of national oceanographic data centres (NODCs), affiliated with the International Oceanographic Commission.